rhineryan/Demo_Reweight/README.md

 # Demo_Reweight
-If this work can help you, Please cite this by : https://zenodo.org/record/1451985
+If this work can help you, please cite this by : https://zenodo.org/record/1451985

 Please see more details in Colla_ML_20180630.pdf